ycpcs/cs201-fall2015/labs/lab24.md

 public static<E extends Comparable<E>> void insertionSortWork(E[] arr, int startIndex, int gap) {
 {% endhighlight %}

-This method implements an insertion sort starting at the element with index **startIndex** and skipping over every **gap** elements.
+This method implements an insertion sort starting at the element with index **startIndex** and skipping over every **gap** number of elements.
 For example, the call

 {% highlight java %}
 insertionSortWork(arr, 1, 3);